winitzki/scall/tutorial/programming_dhall.md

 Those data structures are used only in ways that do not involve a full traversal of all data.
 It is useful to imagine that those data structures are "infinite", even though the amount of data stored in memory is of course always finite.

-As an example of the contrast between the least fixpoints and the greatest fixpoints, consider the recursion scheme `F` for the data type `List Text`.
+As an example of the contrast between the least fixpoints and the greatest fixpoints, consider the structure functor `F` for the data type `List Text`.
 The mathematical notation for `F` is `F r = 1 + Text × r`, and a Dhall definition is:

 ```dhall